Picovoice/llm-compression-benchmark/README.md

 Replace `${COMPRESSION}` with the model's compression. i.e., `NONE` for full-precision models, `GPTQ,` or `picoLLM.`

-To measure perplexity for a given model, run the following:
+To measure the perplexity for a given model, run the following:

 ```console
 python3 perplexity.py \
 --compression ${COMPRESSION} \
 --model-uri ${MODEL_URI}
 ```

 Replace `${COMPRESSION}` with the model's compression. i.e., `NONE` for full-precision models, `GPTQ,` or `picoLLM.`

 When running picoLLM Compressed models, you must also provide your Picovoice AccessKey, which is available on